-Amid the slowdown of macro-economic growth mainly driven by the war in Ukraine, elevated inflationary trends globally and recent geopolitical developments in 2022 from the strong levels in the previous year, the Group expects provisions for credit losses to be significantly higher in 2022 compared to the previous year.
-Provisions for credit losses for the full year 2022 should be around 25 basis points as a percentage of its anticipated average loans as the impact of the war in Ukraine is expected to add to its previous guidance of around 20 basis points.
-Deutsche Bank's credit portfolio quality remains strong, and Deutsche Bank is well positioned to manage emerging risks including geopolitical uncertainties, supply chain disruptions and expected policy tightening.
+Amid the slowdown of macro-economic growth from the strong levels in the previous year, the Group expects provisions for credit losses to be significantly higher in 2022 compared to the previous year.
+Provisions for credit losses for the full year 2022 should be around 25 basis points as a percentage of the Group's anticipated average loans.
+The increase is driven by a normalization of levels compared to the previous year, the deterioration in macro-economic growth in 2022 as a result of concerns over gas supplies, Central Banks tightening fiscal policy and persistent inflation.
+The Group remains committed to its stringent underwriting standards and its tight risk management framework.